The Procedural Semantics Gap in Structured CTI: A Measurement-Driven STIX Analysis for APT Emulation: Data Sources

-We process \stix{} 2.x objects representing APT groups, their campaigns, observed behaviors, infrastructure, and kill-chain elements.
-This dataset catalogs indicators, tools, techniques, and sub-techniques, along with their associations with campaigns and intrusion sets.
-While these objects provide structured entities and links, they do not encode execution logic, ordering, or temporal constraints; such information must be inferred or reconstructed.
-Additionally, we performed a deduplication analysis using multiple comparison criteria across \stix{} objects.
-Apart from expected duplication in the EclecticIQ source, no redundant entries were found.
+We process \stix{} 2.x objects representing APT groups, campaigns, observed behaviors, infrastructure, and kill-chain elements.
+The dataset catalogs indicators, tools, techniques, sub-techniques, and their associations with campaigns and intrusion sets.
+These objects provide structured links but not execution logic, ordering, or temporal constraints.
+A deduplication analysis using multiple comparison criteria across \stix{} objects revealed no redundant entries apart from expected duplication in the EclecticIQ source.
 The consolidated dataset contains 85,089 distinct objects.
+The source-level duplicate rate reported by EclecticIQ reflects redundancy prior to cross-source consolidation.
+After object-level deduplication across the composed corpus, those repeated entries are absorbed into the consolidated total, which is why Table~\ref{tab:sources} reports 0.02\% duplicates for the final deduplicated aggregate.

-For the specific goal of this work, systematic behavioral analysis and subsequent adversary emulation, we therefore restrict quantitative campaign-level analysis to the \attack{} Enterprise subset.
-From now on, all results, including technique coverage, sparsity, longest common subsequence (LCS) analysis, clustering, and campaign-to-group alignment, are computed exclusively on the Enterprise bundle.
-The remaining \stix{} sources are used to characterize ecosystem-level diversity and coverage rather than to inform the emulation methodology.
+For systematic behavioral analysis and adversary emulation, we restrict the detailed campaign-level analyses to the \attack{} Enterprise subset.
+The broader composed corpus is used to characterize ecosystem diversity, cross-source redundancy, and the limits of public \stix{} structure at large.
+In our parsed public-source corpus, the Enterprise bundle preserves the richest campaign-level behavioral structure.
+We therefore use it as the highest-signal public baseline for measuring procedural sufficiency.